Argonne-National-Laboratory/CIP.io-Link/README.md

 - Minimum 8GB RAM
 - Minimum 128GB SSD/HDD
 - i5 or equivalent processor
-- Hardwired ethernet or Wi-Fi connection
+- Hardwired Ethernet or Wi-Fi connection
-- OS installtaion:
+- OS installation:
   - Mouse and keyboard
   - USB port for initial installation of OS if not already installed